PeaceFounder/PeaceFounder.jl/docs/src/client.md

 # Client

-The PeaceFounder client is implemented in a QML and is available on all major desktop platforms.
-To run the client, install a recent Julia version on your computer, clone a `https://github.com/PeaceFounder/PeaceFounderGUI` repository, and run the GUI application with the following:
+The PeaceFounder client can be installed on all major desktop platforms by simply downloading a bundle for your particular platform from the [PeaceFounderClient release page](https://github.com/PeaceFounder/PeaceFounderClient/releases/tag/v0.0.2).

-```bash
-julia --load main.jl
-```

-In the future, a bundle will be available for every major system so that all voters can install the client without technical knowledge.

 Currently, for demonstration purposes, the application does not save a state.
 Also, errors should be appropriately handled.
 For instance, receiving an incorrect receipt or proof from the bulletin board will crash the application.
-This will be solved in the future versions of the client, which can be accelerated by letting me know if that interests you.
+This will be solved in future versions of the client.

-In future, the focus will be on the mobile application for iOS and Android.
+In the future, the focus will be on mobile applications for iOS and Android.
 Unfortunately, in the current state, deploying mobile applications with Julia is not possible due to JIT compilation.
 This is why the client backend is planned to be rewritten in Rust while keeping the QML facade already written.
 This will be a significant time investment; thus, I would be eager to test the PeaceFounder voting system in practice with the desktop GUI client only to gauge people's needs.

+### For Developers

+The PeaceFounder client is implemented in a QML and is available on all major desktop platforms.
+To run the client, install a recent Julia version on your computer, clone a `https://github.com/PeaceFounder/PeaceFounderGUI` repository, and run the GUI application with the following:

+```bash
+julia --load main.jl
+```

 ## Registration to a Deme